 Find contact information for Student Affairs, Medical Education, Financial Aid, and other administrative offices and personnel.

-Read the administrative policies and procedures governing Pitt Med students.
+Read the policies and procedures governing Pitt Med students.

 Learn about the school's advising, academic support, student health and wellness, and disability services, among other student services.

 Locate details on the Pitt Med curriculum, along with links to courses for all four years of study.

 Find day-by-day overviews of the academic year, course exam dates, and other key calendar information.

 The Student Research Program consists of three components: Longitudinal Research Project (LRP), Dean's Summer Research Project (DSRP), and the Pitt Med Research Experience for Prematriculants (PREP).
 Pitt Med students can read and critically evaluate scientific and medical literature, present a research proposal, perform a research project under direct mentorship from an expert in that field, and present that longitudinal research project in both informal and formal collegial venues.